Infinity (1996 film): Plot

-The film starts in 1924 with Richard and his father Melville walking through the woods where Melville shows his scientific inspiration for Richard.
+In 1924, Richard and his father Melville walk through the woods where Melville shows his scientific inspiration for Richard.

 In 1934, Richard and Arline are in high school and their romantic relationship starts.

-The story then jumps to his college years and Arline getting sick with lymphatic tuberculosis.
+The story jumps to his college years and Arline getting sick with lymphatic tuberculosis.

 It continues to his move west to Los Alamos National Laboratory in Los Alamos, New Mexico, where Arline follows him later to a hospital in Albuquerque, New Mexico, where she dies.

 The film ends with Feynman crying at the sight of the red dress Arline had pointed out.